rmgibbo/wetfe/src/main/resources/static/docs/cosmology.md

 ## Confluent Realm
 Thus formed, the child cosmos is imbued with the ingredients necessary to exhibit a wealth of emergent physics and phenomena.
 And so they did emerge: particles, gravity, chemistry, biology; and eventually social consciousness, which gradually became aware of these phenomena, and then of the cosmos itself, and then even of its progenitors...

-# ~ NOTES

-## Going Pure

-Jaded, powerful beings may end their existence in the Confluent Realm by _going pure_: an irreversible process (akin to an ER wormhole journey) whereby they commit to exist as a denizen of another realm.
-Typically, the being becomes disillusioned with their existence in their own realm, and attempts to transcend it by permanently transferring their soul to another, to which they feel a strong affinity.

-## Relics & Fonts

-The process of going pure encodes the quantum information of the being in mass-energy structures known as holographs.
-Holo Hunters are (typically groups of) beings that make a living searching the cosmos for these holographic remnants of transcended beings.
-Once located, artisans called _reifiers_, or _soulcrafters_, attempt to reify (via a process known as _reification_) the holograph into soul reliquiae, which are commonly known as _relics_.
-These relics are powerful items that harbor vestigial information -- and thus powers -- of their progenitor.
-These vessels of power within the relics are commonly called _fonts_, and are what makes them (potentially supremely) valuable.

-## Soulbinding

-Beings that acquire relics may innervate the fonts within them with quanta of their own soul in a process called _soulbinding_.
-Soulbound relics are potent sources of power, and are prized by adventurers, warmongers, academics, collectors, etc., alike.
-Merchants that deal in lesser relics (on the the Holo Market, or Soul Relic Trade, "SRT") are known as _soulmongers_; or as _purveyors_ if they deal in the rare, coveted variety.

 ------
 Copyright © 2020 Ryan Gibbons